KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 * Some checks will be difficult to implement, and may not be possible to always perform reliably
     - For example: does arbitrary Python library X work on ARM64?
 * Adds yet another configuration file/format for (some) users to know about and learn
+* The proposed "custom Java packaging via a Maven project/install" might not work as well for Gradle and SBT users? (however an analogous workflow for Gradle/SBT could be added added)

 ## Discussion